2 September - 3 October 2026

 This performance has been programmed specifically for Black audiences.
 But we will not turn anyone away, or question anyone’s identity.

-WED 24 SEP / DIANE PAGE × BERNARDINE EVARISTO
+THU 24 SEP / DIANE PAGE × BERNARDINE EVARISTO

 The director of the show in conversation with the legendary author of Girl, Woman, Other.
 One night only.